Aoussiad-Mehdi/Aoussiad-Mehdi/README.md

 I'm Mehdi Aoussiad, Front-End Web Developer from Morocco.
 I learn, build, teach, and write about code.

-- 🌱 I’m always learning.
+- I’m always learning.
-- 👯 I’m looking to collaborate on some coding projects.
-- 💬 Ask me about anything related to my field.
 - I build awesome things for the web.
+- I’m looking to collaborate on some coding projects.
-- I also write coding articles on Medium, make sure you check them out.
+- I also write technical articles, make sure you check them out.

 👔 [Linkedin][linkedin]
 👔 [Articles][Articles]